BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 It's an extremely simple tool, and is basically the Python scripts I've been using to update timeline files put into a tkinter UI, but it's been a lifesaver for me when editing these files.

-Like the DialogsBinary section, I'm also going to be breaking this section of the tutorial into different tabs.
+Like the DialogsBinary section, I'm  going to be breaking this section of the tutorial into different tabs.

 You can find instructions on how to use my Dialog Timeline updater in the Using the Timeline Updater tab, as well as on the Nexusmods page for the tool.